martinsbtp/STPP-Public-Transportation-Planning-tool/README.md

 ---
 <img src="images/sendcomplaint.png" width="600" />

-From the side menu, press Send Complaint to open request/complaint form.
+From the side menu, press Send Complaint link to open request/complaint form.

 Some sample complaints and requests are available for testing.

-For this trial version it will be possible to send complaints and requests to your own inbox.
+For this trial version, it will be possible to send complaints and requests to your own inbox.

-Ombudsman messages are available in official version for transport sector analysts.
+The ombudsman's messages are available in an official version for transport sector analysts.
 &nbsp;

 &nbsp;